sqlmapproject/sqlmap/Usage.md

 By default MySQL on Windows runs as `SYSTEM`, however PostgreSQL runs as a low-privileged user `postgres` on both Windows and Linux.
 Microsoft SQL Server 2000 by default runs as `SYSTEM`, whereas Microsoft SQL Server 2005 and 2008 run most of the times as `NETWORK SERVICE` and sometimes as `LOCAL SERVICE`.

-It is possible to provide sqlmap with the `--priv-esc` switch to perform a **database process' user privilege escalation** via Metasploit's `getsystem` command which include, among others, the [kitrap0d](http://archives.neohapsis.com/archives/fulldisclosure/2010-01/0346.html) technique ([MS10-015](http://www.microsoft.com/technet/security/bulletin/ms10-015.mspx)).
+It is possible to provide sqlmap with switch `--priv-esc` to perform a **database process' user privilege escalation** via Metasploit's `getsystem` command which include, among others, the [kitrap0d](http://archives.neohapsis.com/archives/fulldisclosure/2010-01/0346.html) technique ([MS10-015](http://www.microsoft.com/technet/security/bulletin/ms10-015.mspx)).

 ## Windows registry access

 It is possible to access Windows registry when the back-end database management system is either MySQL, PostgreSQL or Microsoft SQL Server, and when the web application supports stacked queries.
 Also, session user has to have the needed privileges to access it.
 ### Read a Windows registry key value

-Option: `--reg-read`
+Switch: `--reg-read`

-Using this option you can read registry key values.
+Using this switch you can read registry key values.

 ### Write a Windows registry key value

-Option: `--reg-add`
+Switch: `--reg-add`

-Using this option you can write registry key values.
+Using this switch you can write registry key values.

 ### Delete a Windows registry key

-Option: `--reg-del`
+Switch: `--reg-del`

-Using this option you can delete registry keys.
+Using this switch you can delete registry keys.

-### Auxiliary registry switches
+### Auxiliary registry options

 Options: `--reg-key`, `--reg-value`, `--reg-data` and `--reg-type`

-These switches can be used to provide data needed for proper running of options `--reg-read`, `--reg-add` and  `--reg-del`.
+These options can be used to provide data needed for proper running of switches `--reg-read`, `--reg-add` and  `--reg-del`.
 So, instead of providing registry key information when asked, you can use them at command prompt as program arguments.

 With `--reg-key` option you specify used Windows registry key path, with `--reg-value` value item name inside provided key, with `--reg-data` value data, while with `--reg-type` option you specify type of the value item.